lalcmellkmal/doushio/README.md

 * Copy hot.js.example to hot.js and configure
 * Copy imager/config.js.example to imager/config.js and configure
 * Copy report/config.js.example to report/config.js and configure
+ * SMTP and Telegram Bots are supported for report notifications
 * Clone [assets](https://github.com/lalcmellkmal/assets/) and copy the `kana` spoiler image folder as `./www/kana/` (or create your own!).
 * Run `npm install` to install npm deps and compile a few helpers
 * Run `node builder.js` to run an auto-reloading development server